 I had to remove the bathroom vanity.
 Boy was I glad to get this thing out.
 The sink was an ugly shade of yellow and the whole thing was old and nasty.

 After that came removing the toilet.
 We had to shut off the water supply to the toilet and then I pulled it out.
 Replacing a toilet it really simple and when I replace the one in our other bathroom I will make a video.
+To learn about different toilet heights and what one you need for your bathroom check out this article on standard toilet heights vs comfort height toilets here.

 This next part was the biggest challenge of the reno.
 The floors.
 I had to scrape up bits of grout that were left over from the old tile and then lay down cement backer board down.
 Then I installed the thin brick tile, grouted it and sealed it.
 That was the biggest project I have ever done.
 Check out the full brick tile floor tutorial here.